What is CNC Machining and how does it work?

 Factors that affect the CNC Machining process

-When developing your 2D CAD model, it’s important to consider factors such as:
+When developing your 2D CAD model, it’s essential to consider factors such as:

 - Minimum part thickness